MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 # Introduction to R and RStudio
 _[Back to top](#contents)_

-In this session we will be testing the hypothesis that a country's life expectancy is related to the total value of its finished goods and services, also known as the Gross Domestic Product (GDP).
+Over this workshop, we will be testing the hypothesis that a country's life expectancy is related to the total value of its finished goods and services, also known as the Gross Domestic Product (GDP).
 To test this hypothesis, we'll need two things: data and a platform to analyze the data.

 You already [downloaded the data]({{ page.root }}/setup.html).
 But what platform will we use to analyze the data?
 We have many options!